Ordina-Group/Pythoneers-NLP-Workshop/README.md

 {"word_count":<number_of_words>,"unique_words":["<word_1>", "<word_2>", ...]}
 ```

-### 4. Get the sentiment of sentence tokens of a text
+### 4. Get the sentiment of sentence tokens of all the lines of a text file.
 > Create a `GET` request in `api.py` that returns a dict of sentence tokens containing the
 > sentiment of that file when you visit
 > `http://127.0.0.1:8000/file/{id}/sentiment` in your browser.
-A sentence can exist out of two sentences like
-> 'Do you know where the parkinglot is' and 'also the entrance of the supermarket'.
+A line can hold multiple sentence tokens.
+> For example, the line below holds three sentence tokens :
+>
+>  "This is the first sentence.
+This is the second sentence.
+This is the third sentence."

 ##### Additional info
 - You can use the package `vaderSentiment` to make life a bit easier.
 This